Doubling first time user retention for an established notebook app

 - Second-month retention doubled from 30% to 60% after onboarding and key-flow improvements.

 Our timeline was also clear.
-Typical for retail products, by far the most imoprtant month of the year for Rocketbook was December: an influx of customers driven by both the Christmas rush, and (as a productivity product) the preperation for a fresh start on New Years’ resolutions to “get organized.”
-This mapped perfectly to the massive rise in Rocketbook App downloads… and the massive crash in usage come February.
-Could we improve the app in time to alter the wave?
+As a retail productivity product, by far the most important month of the year for Rocketbook was December.
+The month brought an influx of customers driven by both the Christmas rush and New Years’ resolutions.
+Each year, this led to a rise in Rocketbook App downloads… and the massive crash in usage come February.
+By their second month, 2/3rds of users stopped using the app.
+The first step in laying down a longer-term product strategy would be to try to retain these users: could we get people to keep opening the app long enough to establish a habit?

 (Spoilers: We did.
 We doubled retention for first time users.)